nathanturczan/calartswebclass/src/Routes/Syllabus.md

 - Deploy one of your projects to the web
 - Extra credit : Purchase and link a custom domain

-#### Week 7 - 7/12
+#### Week 8 - 7/19
-_From this point onwards the schedule is more open, we may revisit some older material that is still unclear, or push forward and focus on whatever everyone is excited about_

 - Responsive Web Development
   - Responsive / Mobile First design
-- Testing for mobile
-  - Dev tools
-  - Simulator
-  - Mobile debugging with Safari
-  - NGrok

 __Homework__
-Work on your final site.
+- Work on your final site.
 If you want to expand on your previous assignments, GO FOR IT!
 If you want to start something new, this is a good time to spin that up.

-#### Week 8 - 7/19
 - Present final projects